 ~Plan your trips

-Frequent starting and stopping of car costs you more.
+Frequent starting and stopping of car cost you more.
 Consolidate all your frequent pendulums into one trip.

 ~Get some exercise done

 Avoid going into those automated car washes.
 Take a bucket and sponge to give your car a nice wipe.
 It costs much less to clean it at home than driving through a car wash.